ray-project/ray/doc/source/rayserve/overview.rst

 Endpoints allow you to name the "entity" that you'll be exposing, the HTTP path that your application will expose.
-Endpoint are "logical" and decoupled from the business logic or model that you'll be serving.
+Endpoints are "logical" and decoupled from the business logic or model that you'll be serving.
 To create one, we'll simply specify the name, route, and methods.

 .. code-block:: python